 To connect a Form or Newsletter Block to Mailchimp:

-- Select a Mailchimp audience for form submissions from the drop-down menu.
+- Select a Mailchimp audience for form submissions.

 Add a newsletter pop-up